Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - Loudness contour curves span from 0 to 90 phon
 - Bass, treble and target curves have a 1st order slope

-Equal loudness compensation will be applied even when listenibg below 70 phon.
+Equal loudness compensation will be applied even when listening below 70 phon (dBSPL).

 ### Make your own EQ curves